 "The Regional Campuses Tenure and Promotion Committee met on (date) and does not recommend you for (promotion to and/or tenure).
 This recommendation has not been reviewed by the administration of the University.
-This decision is not final until the administration and the committee's recommendations are acted upon by the Board of Trustees."
+This decision is not final until acted upon by the administration."